osrf/gazebo_tutorials/haptix_tactors/tutorial.md

   + 1 Mini-B USB cable (available from Amazon, Radioshack, etc.)
   + Wires (we used 30 gauge teflon)
   + Soldering iron
-  + 1 glove, preferably a light spandex material
+  + 1 glove, preferably made of a thin spandex material
   + Needle and thread (or a sewing machine)

 Software